-Most people who sustain brain injuries will only experience one at a time.
+Most people who sustain a traumatic brain injury will only experience one at a time.
 Some people, however, may experience many brain injuries, causing minor problems that compound over time.
 In very severe cases, a severe blow to the head or repeated blows to the head can cause a condition called chronic traumatic encephalopathy, or CTE.

 CTE is a degenerative condition with symptoms that appear slowly over time.
 Difficulty with attention, dizziness, disorientation, and headaches usually begin 8-10 years after the traumatic brain injury or series of injuries.
 As the disease progresses, sufferers experience memory loss, erratic behavior, social instability, and poor judgement.
 In its final stages, the disease can cause dementia, speech impediments, deafness, difficulty recognizing faces, problems controlling muscle movements, difficulty swallowing, ocular abnormalities, and suicidal impulses.
 In some rare cases, CTE sufferers may also develop chronic traumatic encephalomyopathy, a degenerative neuron disease that mimics ALS (Amyotrophic Lateral Sclerosis).